GINA FERRUS DUNCAN

 Gerald Reid, MD.

 Brendan M. Owens is the Vice President of LEED Technical Development for the U.S. Green Building Council (USGBC).
 He collaborates with development teams and technical committees to evolve and refine USBGC’s Green Building Rating System.
 Known for his keen analytical abilities, he has served in an advisory role for hundreds of LEED certified projects, including the Empire State Building, Soldier Field, and the Pentagon Renovation.
 A Civil Engineering graduate of Purdue University, he presented at the Greenbuild International Conference and Expo in 2011 and the Green Building Council of South Africa Conference in 2010.
-A devoted spouse and father of two, Brendan is committed to sharing his knowledge and expertise in Haiti.
+Brendan is committed to sharing his knowledge and expertise in Haiti.

 Marsha McVicker had a difficult time completing errands.
 Since she spent so many hours each day working, day-to-day tasks like picking up the dry cleaning and visiting the post office to buy stamps often fell by the wayside.
 As a single mother, Marsha wanted to be spending her time away from work with her son, Max.
 So she decided to turn the problem into an opportunity and, in 2000, founded Errand Solutions.
 While the company continues to thrive in the employee benefits arena, Marsha was driven to steer her company toward improving patient and visitor satisfaction in the healthcare market, after spending time in the hospital with her father, who was battling cancer.
 These patient-centered programs have helped her clients realize immediate and significant improvements in the quality of care they offer.
 Marsha has been a guest lecturer on entrepreneurship, work/life balance, rewards and recognition and numerous other subjects at a variety of national and international conferences and academic settings, including Kellogg School of Management at Northwestern University, University of Chicago, University of Wisconsin-Madison, the Women’s Business Development Center, Premier Patient Services Conference, Recognition Professionals International, Crain’s Business Forum and Springboard, the platform for the top female owned businesses in America.
 Additionally, she has been featured on MSNBC and MSN Business on Main, and was interviewed by Robert Reich for National Public Radio’s “Future of Success” series.
 She is also on the Board of Directors for the Chicago chapter of the American Red Cross.